VISINE® brand offers a range of products that can help keep your eyes comfortable, ensuring they look and feel their best.

 - Adjust the contrast to the highest level you find comfortable.
 Use a text size that's large enough for you to see easily from your normal viewing position.
 Remember, the easiest colour combination for your eyes to read is black text on a white background.

-If you've tried these suggestions and find that working with your computer still bothers your eyes, you should make an appointment to see your eye doctor.
+If you've tried these suggestions and find that working with your computer still bothers your eyes, try scheduling an appointment to see your eye doctor.

 While dryness occurs as a natural part of the aging process, many other factors cause the eye to not produce enough lubricating tears or make this tendency worse.
 Some of these factors include: